• Skip to primary navigation

 Take care of others instead of dealing with grief

-Either want to be alone more often, or do not want to be alone at all.
+Some people want to be alone more often, and some do not want to be alone at all

-Do not talk about baby much; may be afraid to cry and look weak, or upset their partner.
+Do not talk about baby much; they may be afraid this could upset their partner

 Want to feel comfort by hugging and holding